 Montana Clean Energy

 MEIC plays an active role in promoting Montana clean energy projects and policies.
 Montana has an abundance of clean, renewable energy resources such as wind, solar, energy efficiency, small hydro, and low-emission biomass.
-In fact, Montana boasts the 5th best wind resource in the nation but only ranks 20th in installed capacity.
+In fact, Montana boasts the 5th best wind resource in the nation but ranks only 22nd in installed capacity.
 Much more can and should be done to meet Montana’s energy needs with these clean, reliable, and affordable resources.
 These resources are the keys to a sustainable energy future and have numerous indispensable benefits including:

 - the avoidance of air, water, and land pollution associated with fossil fuel-based power plants;

-- the absence of greenhouse gas and mercury emissions that accelerate global warming and compromise public health; and
+- the absence of greenhouse gas and mercury emissions that accelerate global warming and compromise public health;

 The Clean Power Plan proposed by the U.S. Environmental Protection Agency will play a critical role in reducing dangerous carbon emissions in Montana as well as assist in spurring clean energy development and jobs.